Juniper/libxo/doc/filters.rst

 - node tests: comment(), text(), node(), and processing-instruction();
   not needed in this context.
 - id() and key(); not needed in this context.
-- "//" (descendent); requires additional buffering.
+- "//" (descendant); requires additional buffering.
 - nested predicates (predicates with predicates); complexity issues.
 - predicate paths (deep paths in predicates); requires additional buffering.